aselshall/eds/L/L1/Install_python.md

 # Install python, jupyterlab and create a jupyterlab shortcut for Windows

+In this course we will use python with [jupyterlab](https://jupyter.org/), which is an open-source interactive development environment that facilitates data science and scientific computing in Python through a web-based interface.

+[Installing python using Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) provides a streamlined and comprehensive approach, bundling not only Python but also popular data science libraries and tools.
+It simplifies the setup process, ensuring compatibility among packages.
+On the other hand, installing Python and Jupyter Lab manually allows for more control over specific versions but requires additional effort in managing dependencies and configurations.
+[This video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg) for example shows how to install python with anaconda, the different tools that anaconda provides, how to create a shortcut for jupyterl lab, and how to get started.
+These insutructions show to install Python and jupyterlab manually.

 ## Install python
 Download the latest version for windows and follow the instruction for installation https://www.python.org/downloads/